Swing Dance: The Complete Beginner’s Guide

 Tempo: 120-180 bpm

-Now-a-days, the types of music acceptable for dancing Lindy Hop are wider in range and include Jazz, Blues, Country and Rock.
+These days the types of music acceptable for dancing Lindy Hop are wider in range.
+They include Jazz, Blues, Country and Rock.

 It is no wonder that the Charleston turned into an instant dance craze.

-It became just as fashionable off the dance floor as it was on it; Flappers started to “flap” their arms and legs around, walking around like birdlike creatures and further popularizing the trend.
+It became just as fashionable off the dance floor as it was on it.

 Why People Like Charleston

-- It became an iconic dance symbolizing a newfound liberation and “letting lose” after World War I.
+- It became a dance that symbolized “letting lose” after World War I.

-- Charleston was considered to be a boisterous dance and banned from dance halls in the 1920’s, making it that much more enticing.
+- The Charleston was banned from dance halls in the 1920’s, which made it exciting.

-- Charleston can be danced in a group, with a partner or even solo.
+- The Charleston could be danced in a group, with a partner or even solo.

 How to Do the Charleston